Treatment of the hip joint

 When is minimally invasive surgery recommended?

-More extensive, dorsally extending bony pathologies sometimes require a minimally invasive open approach (MIS, keyhole surgery), as some pathology is very difficult to treat by an arthroscopic approach.Some special cases sometimes implicate a dislocation of the hip joint in order to perform adequate treatment.
+More extensive, dorsally extending bony pathology sometimes requires a minimally invasive open approach (MIS, keyhole surgery), as some pathology is very difficult to treat using an arthroscopic approach.

 How do you notice cartilage damage in the hip?

-What clinical examinations are made on-site?
+What clinical examinations are carried out?

-Does cartilage damage to the hip require surgery?
+Does hip cartilage damage require surgery?

-At what point does cartilage damage require surgery?
+When does cartilage damage require surgery?

 What are the treatment options?